hth313/OS4/doc/semimerged.rst

 on the alpha register.

 .. note::
    It is intentional that the postfix byte is shown.
-While it can be possible to hide it somewhat, it is judged to be better to actually show what is going on.
+While it could be possible to hide it somewhat, it is judged to be better to actually show what is going on.
 This provides better control over program memory editing, as the postfix part actually does take a program